 - Water Volume – 2,200,000 Gallons +

-Taking over pier 3 and 4 of the old harbor the building is modern and grand and the exhibits are well put together featuring some wonderful creatures.
-The Main Building on pier 3, is set on many levels and has a more diverse set of attractions that most.
-The upper levels are taken over by tropical rainforest, tamarins, and sloths climb through the branches while birds sing and Poison arrow frogs croak.
+Taking over piers 3 and 4 of the old harbor the building is modern and grand and the exhibits are well put together featuring some wonderful creatures.
+The Main Building on pier 3, is set on many levels and has a more diverse set of attractions than most.
+The upper levels are taken over by tropical rainforests, tamarins, and sloths climb through the branches while birds sing and Poison arrow frogs croak.
 They even have pink Bin-Chickens!

 Blacktip Reef features several sharks including Black-tips and Zebra Sharks along with Calypso a huge 500lb Rescued Sea Turtle.
 It’s a beautiful exhibit.
-The Mountains to Maryland features Local wildlife such as Crabs Frogs and turtles, along with grouper and flounder from the bay.
-Bonnet Sharks, Moray Eels and Pufferfish join the thousands of fish that populate the Atlantic Reff exhibit.
+The Mountains to Maryland features Local wildlife such as Crabs Frogs and turtles, along with grouper and flounders from the bay.
+Bonnet Sharks, Moray Eels, and Pufferfish join the thousands of fish that populate the Atlantic Reff exhibit.

 A Second Sark Tank houses the Aquariums Big Guys.
-Feels what it is like to be circled by sharks as Nurse Sharks And Tiger Sharks, Sandbar Sahrs, Rays, and Sawfish swim around the ring-shaped tank.
+Feel what it is like to be circled by sharks as Nurse Sharks And Tiger Sharks, Sandbar Sharks, Rays, and Sawfish swim around the ring-shaped tank.

-Most of the Aquariums 2.2 Million Gallons is taken up by the Oceanaroium over on Pier 4, connected by a Walkway.
+Most of the Aquariums 2.2 Million Gallons are taken up by the Oceanaroium over on Pier 4, connected by a Walkway.
 Here you will find the Aquarium 6 Dolphins.
 However, interestingly their days at the aquarium are numbered.
-As the Aquariums Dolphins are all captive-bred a return to the wild would be a death sentence, so The National Aquarium is setting up a Marine Sanctuary for them, and ocean pen 100 times the size of their current enclosure.
-This exciting development is a first for the USA and could lead to a solution as to what to do with the countries remain marine mammal that are still in captivity but can never be released to the wild.
+As the Aquariums Dolphins are all captive-bred and a return to the wild would be a death sentence, so The National Aquarium is setting up a Marine Sanctuary for them, an ocean pen 100 times the size of their current enclosure.
+This exciting development is a first for the USA and could lead to a solution as to what to do with the countries remaining marine mammals that are still in captivity but can never be released into the wild.

 What the aquarium will do with this huge aquarium real estate has been unannounced!